Is there a 'Daisy Jones & the Six' album? Here's where to find the show's '70s-inspired tracks

 $16.36 (opens in new tab) (Audio CD)/$27.98 (opens in new tab) (Vinyl)

-You can listen to the tunes on Amazon Music (opens in new tab) or Spotify (opens in new tab).
+You can listen to the tunes on Amazon Music or Spotify.
 Or, if you're really loving the band, the album is also available for purchase as a CD or vinyl on Amazon.

 American musician-composer Blake Mills led the production of the band’s album and the direction of the music in the series.
 Considering our Daisy, Riley Keough (yes, Elvis' granddaughter), didn't have singing experience prior to starting the project, it's safe to say that she and the rest of the fictional band came a long way.